 We already mentioned that there are only 8 public universities in Denmark:

+Are you ready for free masters in Denmark?
+YES!
 Danish higher education is completely free of charge for all students from the EU and EEA or Switzerland.
 Internationals, or participants from all other countries, are required to pay annual tuition fees ranging from €5,000 to €20,000.
 However, there are several ways of reducing or evading this payment.

-For example, students participating in exchange programmes with Erasmus, Erasmus Mundus and Nordplus are also allowed to study for free.
+For example, students participating in exchange programmes with Erasmus, Erasmus Mundus and Nordplus are also allowed to study for free in Denmark.
 In addition, you can apply for a scholarship from the Danish government available only to foreign nationals.
 Lastly, there is also the possibility of referring to the Danish State Education Support allowing a limited number of foreign students to gain equal status as all other residents of Denmark.

-Some universities also provide additional funding support via loan schemes.
+Some Danish universities also provide additional funding support via loan schemes.
 Make sure to find out more about programme-specific scholarships, grants and stipends if you are a student with specific academic achievements, talents or research.

 There are strict state regulations assuring a high level of teacher qualification, examination and curriculum development.
 Some universities have also gained international accreditation for some of their Masters programmes.

-In general, the standard duration of a Masters programme in Denmark is 2 years.
+In general, the standard duration of a Masters in Denmark is 2 years.
 Converted into credits, you will most likely collect 120 ECTS awarding you with one of the following degrees:

 Tip: Check out if you can consider any double degree opportunities at Danish universities with the helping hand of the Masters Search.